 The problem, however, with a lot of gold (and other metals) is that they do have some not so beautiful consequences.
 As I mentioned in a previous post about jewelry for Valentine’s day, the mining process for gold, silver and other metals can be devastating for the environment.
 It can contaminate the water, soil and air around the mines.
 Not to mention the human toll — civil wars, violence, forced labor and dangerous working conditions to name a few.

 For those reasons, a lot of designers have resorted to using recycled metals, and I’m all for it.
-I bought my stackables forrrrever ago from a local SF designer, but for the life of me I can’t remember her name (must have been so excited about the recycled metal).
-However don’t despair, I’ve found some equally ethical alternative options for you.
+I bought my stackables forrrrever ago from a local SF designer.
+For the life of me I can’t remember her name (must have been so excited about the recycled metal), however don’t despair, I’ve found some equally ethical alternative options for you.
 Read on!

 The beautiful slim band is hand formed, then hammered to bring out the natural glint of metal is available in recycled 14K gold fill, sterling silver or solid 14K yellow, rose or white gold.
 All of Favor’s jewelry is handmade in Portland using small-scale metalsmithing techniques, thoughtfully designed to be relevant and beautiful for years to come.
 Favor is also incredibly conscious of the impact of their materials and techniques every step in their process.
 And to top it all off, they donate 5% of all online sales to charity.